Mongolian literature: Imperial Era (1204–1368)

 This period starts with the adoption in 1204 of the Uyghur-based Mongolian script as the official script of Genghis Khan's emerging Mongol Empire.
 The Mongol works that survive from this period reflect the prosperity and diversity of the global empire linked together by an efficient communications system.
 Yet they represent only a fraction of what would have existed then, since the majority of the works from this period has either not been found or has been destroyed amid the convulsions following the fall of the empire.
 Examples of lost works include the "Altan Debter", "Ikh Tovchoo" and "Great Yassa".

+A fragment of a 14th-century Mongolian manuscript of the Alexander Romance, produced in the Chagatai Khanate.

+A 1362 Mongolian jarlig of Toghon Temür, the last emperor of the Yuan dynasty, written in the ʼPhags-pa script.

 Significant works and writings in Mongol language from this period include: